The basic idea

 Standard HDMI and power cables are NOT rated for in-wall use.
 They lack the fire-resistant jacketing required by the National Electrical Code (NEC).
 Running them inside a wall is a code violation in every state including North Carolina.

-A homeowner doing DIY concealment with off-the-shelf HDMI is technically violating NEC Article 800.
+A homeowner doing DIY concealment with off-the-shelf HDMI is technically violating the National Electrical Code.
 If a fire investigator finds the wiring after a structure fire, your insurance company can deny the claim.

 What we install (the right way)

-• Recessed in-wall power outlet (UL-listed, NEC-compliant) at TV height — your TV plugs directly into the wall
+- —Recessed in-wall power outlet at TV height — your TV plugs directly into the wall

 When in-wall does not work